democracyforwardaotearoanewzealand/introduction/README.md

 <img width="605" height="399" alt="image" src="https://github.com/user-attachments/assets/141e62e4-2f33-4cf6-b9b7-3c5126cbaa96" />

 DF is a standalone party.
 Standalone.
 Not coaligned with others.
 Some names may be listed on other party's websites.
 But they can be added.
 And sometimes they don't get deleted.

-DF is working with the Royal Family for donations/claims.
-I have claimed the following through them, as some division of personal and political funds that I have not figured out yet:

-* My ACC claim - $200M NZD.
-* Ngapuhi claim - $6B NZD.
-* US tarriff refunds - as Ngapuhi were less able to export culture - $10B NZD.
-* China bonds to ensure a bright future - $30B NZD.
-* A legal case (Weatherby's Racing Authority vs McDonalds) - to reduce animal cruelty - Transbeing Vision - ?$B NZD.
-* Pepsi royalty case - when Wellington region was acoustically traumatised and otherwise affected by the Hikoi, Avatar 3 tourism, and other ongoing behaviours - I was one of the only people drinking Pepsi openly at the time and now their sales mometum is up and they have new billboards around Wellington. $4B NZD.

 Democracy Forward is working with https://www.remoteoz.com/ for the remotes.